-Financial assets carried in the statement of assets and liabilities include bank balances, investments and return on bank balances.
+Financial assets carried in the statement of assets and liabilities include bank balances, investments, security deposits and mark-up / return receivable on bank balances and term finance certificates.

-Financial liabilities carried in the statement of assets and liabilities include payable to the Management Company, remuneration payable to the Trustee, amount payable on redemption of units and accrued and other liabilities.
+Financial liabilities carried in the statement of assets and liabilities include payable to the Management Company, remuneration payable to the Trustee and accrued and other liabilities.